Tonga issues tsunami warning after undersea volcano erupts | Science-Environment

 - Country:

-"Can literally hear the volcano eruption, sounds pretty violent," he wrote, adding in a later post, "Raining ash and tiny pebbles, darkness blanketing the sky."
-Earlier, the Matangi Tonga news site reported that scientists had observed massive explosions, thunder and lightning near the volcano after it started erupting early Friday.
+"Can literally hear the volcano eruption, sounds pretty violent," he wrote, adding in a later post: "Raining ash and tiny pebbles, darkness blanketing the sky."
+Earlier, the Matangi Tonga news site reported that scientists observed massive explosions, thunder and lightning near the volcano after it started erupting early Friday.

 The site said satellite images showed a 5-kilometer (3 mile) -wide plume of ash, steam and gas rising up into the air to about 20 kilometers (12 miles).